 TGbe editor: Change NOTE as follows:

-NOTE 2—The format of the MPDU Length field maintains a common encoding structure for HE, VHT, and HT PPDUs.
-For HT PPDUs, only the MPDU Length Low subfield is used, while for VHT and HE PPDUs, both subfields are used.
+NOTE 2—The format of the MPDU Length field maintains a common encoding structure for EHT, HE, VHT, and HT PPDUs.
+For HT PPDUs, only the MPDU Length Low subfield is used, while for VHT, HE, and EHT PPDUs, both subfields are used.

 9.7.3 A-MPDU contents